YuanHWang/YuanHWang.github.io/_pages/cv.md

 Teaching Experiences
 ======
+* Graduate Teaching Assistant: The University of Arizona, Hydrology and Atmospheric Science

-* Jan, 2022 - May, 2022: Graduate Teaching Assistant
+* Time: Jan, 2022 - May, 2022:
   * The University of Arizona, Hydrology and Atmospheric Science
   * Course: HWRS 170 Earth: Our Watery Home.
   * Instructor: P.A.
 Ty Ferré & Bo Guo